Huawei sees revenue dip 28%, pivots to tap green demand | ZDNet

 The company in the past year had looked to diversify its product portfolio, as part of efforts to buffer dwindling smartphone sales amidst ongoing US trade bans.
 Last June, it released an update of its mobile operating system, HarmonyOS 2, across 100 of its devices in China, including smartphones, smart watches, and tablets.
 Huawei previously tapped Android as the OS for its smartphones, but was forced to look for alternative platforms when US trade sanctions meant Google had to pull back Huawei's access to its mobile apps and platform.

-Despite the drop in smartphone sales, Huawei told ZDNet its device business clocked a sales growth of more than 30% last year.
-This unit comprised connected products such as wearables and smart screens.
+Pulling aside the drop in smartphone sales, Huawei told ZDNet its "+8" device business--comprising connected products--clocked a sales growth of more than 30% last year.
+This unit encompassed devices such as wearables and smart screens.

 The company spokesperson added that it also continued to introduce smartphones last year, including its fourth foldable offering Huawei P50 Pocket.